stylesuxx/v3xctrl/docs/ConnectionTypes.md

 # Connection Types
-There are multiple connection types that can be used:
+There are several connection types available:

 ## Direct
-The server has a static IP and reserved ports to which the client can connect.
+The Viewer has a static IP and reserved ports to which the streamer can connect.

 > This is the simplest, most reliable and recommended connection type for most use cases.

 ## Relay
-If streamer and viewer are both behind a mobile NAT, and do not have a dedicated IP or you have no control over port forwarding, this is a fallback option.
+If both the streamer and viewer are behind mobile NATs, lack a dedicated IP, or you have no control over port forwarding, a relay connection can be used as a fallback option.

-In this case, both viewer and streamer will send their control and video data to a relay server, which will relay the data between them.
-This is more complex and should only be used when a direct connection is not an option.
+In this setup, both the viewer and streamer send their control and video data to a relay server, which then forwards the data between them.
+This approach is more complex and should only be used when a direct connection is not possible.

 ### Caveats
-Using a relay server adds some latency (although it is minimal).
-You also need to rely on external infrastructure, which can be unreliable.
-We try to keep our relay server as reliable as possible, but nothing beats a direct connection.
+Using a relay server adds a small amount of latency and depends on external infrastructure, which can sometimes be less reliable.
+We strive to keep our relay server highly available, but nothing beats a direct connection.